youngtaekiim/pullpiri/doc/docs/getting-started.md

 Piccolo with Bluechi has been tested with CentOS Stream 9.
 [Bluechi](https://github.com/eclipse-bluechi/bluechi/tree/main) is required for Piccolo.
 [Podman](https://podman.io/) needs to be installed as this is used as container runtime (see Podman installation instructions).
-Also, [Rust](https://www.rust-lang.org) is required for development.
+Also, [Rust](https://www.rust-lang.org) is required to build without using a container.

 ## Preliminary Info
 There is a [piccolo.ini](/piccolo.ini) for configuration.